Raymond Louie: Homeless Emergency Action Team

 Louie was one of three elected officials who served on Homeless Emergency Action Team, which conceived the controversial Homeless Emergency Action Team (HEAT) shelters.

 Mayoral aspirations

-In a 2007 interview, former Vancouver Mayor and current Senator, Larry Campbell, described Louie as a future mayor of Vancouver.
+In a 2007 interview, former Mayor of Vancouver and current Canadian Senator, Larry Campbell, described Louie as a future mayor of Vancouver.
 Campbell added that he still holds that view, but wouldn't say if Louie should run for mayor in 2008.
-"That would be up to Raymond," Campbell said.
-"I just know that someday he'll be mayor.
+"That would be up to Raymond," Campbell said: "I just know that someday he'll be mayor.
 I don't know when that will be."
 On 12 March 2008, Louie announced his intention to run for the Vision Vancouver mayoral nomination.
-In an effort to secure the Vision Vancouver nomination, Louie outspent all mayoral hopefuls by spending a total of $243,621.
-However, in June 2008 he was defeated in the Vision Vancouver nomination race by Gregor Robertson, who went on to win the subsequent general election.
+In an effort to secure the nomination, Louie outspent all mayoral hopefuls with a total of $243,621 in expenses.
+However, in June 2008 he was defeated in the nomination race by Gregor Robertson, who went on to win the subsequent general election.